 November Fishing Forecast

 The snook bite will continue to be good, especially at night.
 The inlet, jetties, bridges and docks around the river will be holding snook.
 Lighted docks are very popular when night fishing.
 Live baits, Bait Busters and Terror Eyz are very popular for snook fishing.
 Don’t forget the spillways when the water is running over them.
 They can be another very productive area for snook.
 Redfish can be found hanging under mangroves during the day and will strike a DOA shrimp or CAL jerk bait.
 You might also find some hanging under some of the docks around the river.
+Look for them in shallow water as long as the sun keeps the temperatures warm.
+I love the CAL grub tails this time of year around the mangroves.
 A gold spoon can be another good lure in winter for hooking up on a redfish.

 As always, remember, fishing is not just another hobby....it's an ADVENTURE!!